kgdunn/pid-book/univariate-review/univariate-review.rst

 The results from this section were achieved by only using the 20 experimental runs, no external data.
 However, it made some strong assumptions:

-	- The variances of the two samples are comparable, and can therefore be pooled to provide an estimate of :math:`\sigma`
+	- The variances of the two samples are comparable, and can :ref:`therefore be pooled <univariate-pooled-variance>` to provide an estimate of :math:`\sigma`
 	- The usual assumption of independence within each sample is made (which we know not to be true for many practical engineering cases)
 	- The assumption of independence between the samples is also made (this is more likely to be true, because the first runs to acquire data for A are not likely to affect the runs for system B)
 	- Each sample, A and B, is assumed to be normally distributed